k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Image_DSig_Validation/validation.md

 * **Successful verification** confirms the artifact is authentic and unmodified
 * **Any verification failure** indicates the artifact should not be trusted or deployed

-In the event of a failure, customers should stop the deployment and contact K2view Support.
+In the event of a failure, customers should stop using the image or package and contact K2view Support to inform us.

 ---